Medical College Admission Test (MCAT)

 What is the MCAT?
 How is the MCAT different from the GAMSAT?

-The Medical College Admission Test or MCAT is a standardized test administered by the Association of American Medical Colleges (AAMC) for prospective students seeking to study medicine in medical schools in the United States and Canada.
+The Medical College Admission Test or MCAT is a standardised test administered by the Association of American Medical Colleges (AAMC) for prospective students seeking to study medicine in medical schools in the United States and Canada.
 In contrast, the GAMSAT, or Graduate Medical School Admissions Test, is a requirement for graduate medical programmes in the UK, Ireland and Australia.
 It is developed by the Australian Council for Educational Research (ACER) in conjunction with the Consortium of Graduate Medical Schools.
-Read this article to learn more about the differences between the GAMSAT and MCAT

 Duke-NUS accepts both MCAT and GAMSAT scores.
 Your MCAT or GAMSAT results are a critical component of the Duke-NUS Medical School’s admissions process for the MD and MD-PhD programmes.